CPrem95/TBot2_Humble/README.md

 ifconfig
 ```

-Now, use the IP address of the RPi4 to connect using the remote computer.
+Open a new terminal and use the IP address of the RPi4 to connect using the remote computer.
 In the remote computer:
 ```
 ssh ubuntu@<IP_ADDRESS_RPI4>
 ```
 You have to enter the password of the RPi4: SUTD1234

 Now, you can remotely interact with the RPi4 using the remote computer.

+DO NOT CLOSE this terminal.
+This is where you remotely interact with the RPi4.
+---